GuOrg/Gu.Wpf.NumericInput/README.md

 ### Features:
 - Validation
-  - Validates as you type even with UpdateSourceTrigger=LostFocus
+  - Validates as you type even with UpdateSourceTrigger=LostFocus for the binding.
+Configurable via `ValidationTrigger`
   - Uses vanilla WPF validation
   - If there is a validation error no value is sent to the viewmodel.
 - Works with WPF focus.